awa2/gas_modules/README.md

 Utility modules for Google Apps Script with TypeScript

 ## AutoFolderingApp
-Making annualy or monthly named folder in your Goolge Drive such as below:
+Making annualy or monthly named folder on your Goolge Drive such as below:
 ```
 RootFolder
  |- 2017